 - Helping the teen build unconditional self-worth that is not only related to their grades.

-How Parents can support an anxious teen:
+5 Ways that parents can support an anxious teen:

 - Help your teen prepare: Encourage your teen to start studying early, create a study schedule, and avoid cramming.